MarinoLinic/MarinoLinic/README.md

 |  |  |  |  |
 -->

-> Related skills: Git, CSS, Prisma
+> Related skills: Git, CSS, Prisma, NextAuth

-> Things I've worked with in the past: C++, NextAuth, Pillow (PIL)
+> Things I've worked with in the past: C++, Pillow (PIL)

 <sub>I have experience with Bash, Python OS signals & threading, and can easily work with Unix-like systems.</sub>